JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

-Randy's silhouette -- now resolving into features, clothes (another sweater, this one with a high collar and squared-off shoulders) -- made a little movement that Lawrence knew meant yes.
+Randy's silhouette -- now resolving into features, clothes (another sweater, this one with a high collar and squared-off shoulders) -- made a little movement that Batman knew meant yes.
 Randy was all tells, no matter how suave and collected he seemed.
 He must have been really up to something when they caught him.